Execut3/CTF/README.md

 #### 1-2- Cert
-These challenges are used in local cert center of IUT University.
+These challenges were used in local cert center of IUT University.

 - Challenges are categoriezed in levels.

 # 2- Writeups

-Writeup for challenges I Participated in.
+Writeup for challenges I Participated in will be placed in this folder.

 # 3- Wiki